 The mountain pine beetle (MPB), Dendroctonus ponderosae Hopkins (Coleoptera: Scolytidae), is the most damaging insect attacking lodgepole pine forests in BC.
 Mountain pine beetles exist naturally in mature lodgepole pine forests, at various population levels, depending on pine availability and weather conditions.
 They play an important role in the natural succession of these forests by attacking older or weakened trees, which are then replaced by younger, healthy forests.
-The beetle population levels in BC's interior have been increasing steadily since 1994 with an exponential increase seen in 2004 as a result of the 2003 beetle flight.
+During the latest infestation the beetle population levels in BC's interior increased steadily beginning in 1994 with a peak in 2007, followed by steady decline through 2017.
+During the course of this outbreak approximately 731 million m3 (54%) of B.C.'s merchantable pine volume was likely killed (red- and grey-attack).
+By the time it is over (by 2020) the infestation will have killed an estimated 55 percent of B.C.'s mature merchantable pine - significantly less than the 80 percent projected mortality published in 2006.